robak86/hardwired/packages/react/README.md

 ### Definition life times in relation to React components rendering

-- each `useDefinition` call gets instances from the closest parent scope provided by `ContainerProvider` or `ContainerScope` components
+- each `useDefinition` call gets instances from the closest container scope provided by `ContainerProvider` or `ContainerScope` components

 ```typescript jsx